 Ban Ki-moon ends up his recent critic by saying:

 “Everyone is free to pick and choose what they like or dislike from speeches.
 But the time has come for Israelis, Palestinians and the international community to read the writing on the wall: The status quo is untenable.
 Keeping another people under indefinite occupation undermines the security and the future of both Israelis and Palestinians.”

-Mr. Ban Ki-moon, welcome to Veterans Today.
+Mr. Ban Ki-moon, welcome to VT.
 You are not an anti-Semite for bringing such a powerful message to the people of the world—most particularly to the suffering souls in Gaza, who are currently facing “harsh winter after Israel cuts gas supply.”